 This leads them to consume a greater number of calories and gaining more weight (and fat).
 People then make a faulty correlation between the two: “Diet drinks cause weight gain”, instead of, “People end up eating more calories leading them to gain more weight”.

 Does Aspartame ‘Spike Insulin’?

 No. It doesn’t.
-There is zero evidence to suggest that aspartame spikes insulin levels – in both healthy and diabetic individuals.
-And the only studies that have found this to be the case were done on, surprise surprise, rats.
-8
+There is zero evidence to suggest that aspartame spikes insulin levels–in both healthy and diabetic individuals.

 1. There are over 200 studies that confirm aspartame to be safe for human consumption.

 1a.If you believe that the Illuminati or some dark secret society is trying to poison you, I suggest you stop watching conspiracy theories on YouTube.
 I mean, I’m no Illuminati expert but I’m pretty sure a bunch of old rich billionaires have more important things to address than poisoning people through Diet Coke.

 2. Unless you’re a rat and/or injecting diet drinks straight into your blood, you have nothing to worry about from consuming aspartame-based foods and beverages.